 Graduate students who will present at CRLA are encouraged to apply for the Grad Student Reg Fee Award, which will be applied to the recipient's graduate student registration fee for the upcoming CRLA Conference.
 Special consideration will be made to graduate students studying at institutions located near the current conference venue.

-Application Materials: To apply for this award, send a letter (2-page maximum) addressed to CRLA Awards Chair Karen Boyd (firstname.lastname@example.org) that describes the applicant’s field of study and professional development goals as well as the name and description of the applicant’s CRLA conference presentation.
+Application Materials: To apply for this award, send a letter (2-page maximum) addressed to CRLA Awards Chair Jenny Theriault (firstname.lastname@example.org) that describes the applicant’s field of study and professional development goals as well as the name and description of the applicant’s CRLA conference presentation.
 Include a brief CV along with a letter of recommendation from your direct report or graduate advisor, confirming your graduate student status.
-Applications are due by July 1.
+Applications are due by September 1.
 Winners will be announced prior to the upcoming CRLA Conference.Mail Application

 unded by Cengage Learning's Peer to Peer Faculty Development & Consulting group, TeamUP, this award goes to a CRLA member teaching reading at a community college who seeks professional development through participation in the annual CRLA conference.
 A $500 Cengage Learning Travel Award is given annually.